quicwg/base-drafts/draft-ietf-quic-lossbits-exp.md

 ## Resetting Retransmit Value
 The not-yet-disclosed-lost-packets counter is reset at each endpoint, client and server, when sending the first packet of a given connection with a new connection ID.
-This reduces the risk that transient retransmit bit state can be used to link flows across connection migration or ID change.
+This reduces the risk that transient Retransmit bit state can be used to link flows across connection migration or ID change.

 # Using the loss bits for Passive Loss Measurement {#usage}

 When a QUIC flow sends data continuously, the latency spin bit in each direction changes value once per round-trip time (RTT).
 An on-path observer can observe the time difference between edges (changes from 1 to 0 or 0 to 1) in the spin bit signal in a single direction to measure one sample of end-to-end RTT.

-An observer can store the largest observed packet number per flow, and reject edges that do not have a monotonically increasing packet number (greater than the largest observed packet number).
-This will avoid detecting spurious edges caused by reordering events that include an edge, which would lead to very low RTT estimates if not ignored.

-If the spin bit edge occurs after a long packet number gap, it should be
-ignored: this filters out high RTT estimates due to loss of an actual edge in a burst of lost packets.
+During a QUIC connection lifetime, the sQuare bit mechanism delineates slots of N packets with the same marking.
+When focusing on the sQuare bit of consecutive packets, this mechanism sketches a periodic sQuare signal which toggles every N packets.
+On-path observation points can then estimate the  upstream losses by simply counting the number of packets during a half period (level 0 or level 1) of the square signal.
+Packets with a long header are not marked, but yet taken into account by the observation point via integration in the closest slot of the sQuare signal.
+Thus, slots with less than N paquets, whatever their header length, generally denote upstream loss.
+As with TCP passive detection based on missing sequence numbers, this estimation may become incaccurate in case of packet reordering which blurs the edges of the square signal ; heuristics may be proposed to filter this noise.

+Value of N
+N should be carefully chosen : too short, it becomes very sensitive to reordering and thus to spurious loss destection.
+Too large, short connections may end before completion of the first slot, preventing any loss estimation.
+Slots of 64 packets are suggested.

 Note that this measurement, as with passive RTT measurement for TCP, includes any transport protocol delay (e.g., delayed sending of acknowledgements)